ElysiumDisc/nautune/README.md

 Poseidon's cross-platform Jellyfin music player.
 Nautune is built with Flutter and delivers a beautiful deep-sea themed experience with smooth native audio playback, animated waveform visualization, and seamless Jellyfin integration.

 ## 🚀 Latest Updates
+- **🛫 Offline-First Boot**: App now boots directly into offline mode when no internet is available, giving instant access to downloaded music even in airplane mode or dead zones.
+  - ✅ Graceful network failure handling during initialization
+  - ✅ Cached credentials preserved for when connectivity returns
+  - ✅ Offline banner with retry button shows when network is unavailable
+  - ✅ Automatic sync when connectivity is restored
 - Reworked iOS bootstrap with a shared `FlutterEngine`, SceneDelegate, and Info.plist scene manifest so `flutter_carplay` can launch reliably on CarPlay-equipped head units (see `ios/Runner/AppDelegate.swift`, `SceneDelegate.swift`, and `Info.plist`).
 - Deferred `NautuneAppState.initialize()` work and CarPlay setup to run after the first Flutter frame, preventing black-screen hangs caused by plugin initialization failures.
 - Hardened startup logging (`Nautune initialization started/finished`) to make it easier to diagnose device issues from Xcode or `flutter logs`.